khoivan88/oe_find_structure/README.md

 - root access to the server hosting Open Enventory
 - Python 3+
+- conda (Optional)
+  - conda is used to install `rdkit` and `molvs` to clean mol files (e.g. convert explicit hydrogens to implicit hydrogens, etc.)
+  - If you don't already have conda, you can install it using the following [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+If you are not sure what to install, I suggest you install `miniconda3` and **NOT** `anaconda3` for much smaller package footprint.
-- This file is made for Linux environment, you should be able to used it on other OS with changing the location of the "download_path"
+- This file is made for **Linux** environment, you should be able to used it on other OS by changing the location of the ["download_path"](update_sql_mol_v7/update_sql_mol.py#L88)

 ## USAGE

 After cloning this repo onto the Open Enventory server:

-1. Change into directory of the new file:
+1. Change into the directory of the program:

    ```bash
    cd update_sql_mol
    ```

+#### Without conda installed:
+   Skip ahead to [this](#with-conda-installed) if you have conda installed.

 2. (Optional): create virtual environment for python to install dependency: